roberto1648/sampling-of-biased-physical-signals/README.md

 ## 1.2 Laser pulse shaping

-The laser is shaped by modifying its spectral phases grouped in 640 pixels.
-The now shaped field is then transformed to the time domain E(t) for calculating its interaction with the quantum system.
+The laser is shaped by modifying its spectral phases at 640 narrow spectral intervals (pixels).
+The thus shaped field is then transformed to the time domain E(t) for calculating its interaction with the quantum system.

 ```python